Defending the Families Who Defend Us

 Pushing for critical reforms now moving through Congress, including:

-• Enforcing ANSI/ IICRC S520 mold remediation standards so reckless repairs don’t endanger families.
+• Enforcing ANSI/ IICRC S520 mold remediation standards so substandard repairs don’t endanger families.

 • Banning Non-Disclosure Agreements (NDAs) that silence families and hide accountability.